James-Leste/CS-E4160-Laboratory-Works-in-Networking-and-Security/A2_Email_Server.md

     ! testuser1@tlab1
     ```

 - **4.1 How can you automatically filter spam messages to a different folder using procmail?
-Demonstrate by sending a message that gets flagged as spam.**
+Demonstrate by sending a message that gets flagged as spam.
+2p**
 **Solution**
     from vagrant@tlab2 send email using `mail` command